 - 1. Award amount: Students may apply for either \$5K as a part-time (0.25FTE) or \$20K as a full-time (1.0 FTE) stipend of support for one year.
 No indirect costs are allowable under this stipend mechanism. - 2.
 Period: The applicant may apply for either a part-time award (up to 3 months or 0.25FTE) or a full-time award (12 months or 1.0FTE).
 This award is non-renewable. - 3.
-Funding: Up to 10 part-time or 2 full-time awards to be made annually, contingent on the recommendation of the AOS Research Advisory Board. - 4.
+Funding: \$40,000 is allocated annually to this grant program. - 4.
 Use of Funds: A detailed budget and budget justification constitute part of the application and will be evaluated for appropriateness as part of the review process.
 The parent institution may supplement the stipend, provided that such supplementation is in accordance with its usual policies and does not impose a service obligation in conflict with the protected research time requirements.